criscanedo/kirc/howto.md

 Like any new tool or language, it takes time a practice to be become proficient.
 It also never hurts to ask for help.
 Luckily, most IRC servers have a built-in “help” function, which can be accessed with the following command:

 ```
-\HELP
+/HELP
 ```

 This should print a list of available server commands to your console.
 In order to enquire on the usage of a specific command, you simply “append” the command name after _HELP_.

-For example, if i wanted to learn about the `\NAMES` Function, I could type:
+For example, if i wanted to learn about the `/NAMES` Function, I could type:

 ```
-\HELP NAMES
+/HELP NAMES
 ```

 ## Summary